 In order to get the discount, you will need to provide a screenshot of your university web portal, clearly showing current enrollment.
 Please ensure the screenshot shows the current semester (e.g. Spring 2022 or the date/time).
 The option to add the screenshot will pop up when you are purchasing your ticket.

 How do I get to the venue?

 The event is being held in the Trinity Conference Centre, at Trinity College Dublin.
-Specifically, the event will be in the Robert Emmet Theatre.
+Specifically, the event will be in the Swift Theatre.

 For directions to Trinity College by car, bus, train or via airport, see details here.

 The Trinity Conference Centre is located at the Arts building, which is adjacent to Trinity’s iconic Library and Front Square.
 You can enter most conveniently via the Nassau Street entrance (at the bottom of Dawson St.), or easily through any other entrance to Trinity.

 Currently in Ireland there are no restrictions related to social distancing or mask wearing for indoor events.
 While not mandatory, the continuation of mask wearing on public transport is part of government public health advice.